deadmau915/Laravel_Course/README.md

 21. Class 30: Optimize querys
    * Optimizing queries in the home page using barryvdh third-party package

+22. Class 31: Finishing the project
+   * Setting the remaining routes of home->post and vice versa

 ## Contclusion

 We are not here yet!!